ServeMotor/MediaManager/README.md

 6. *sub_site_review.md* - Organizational subscriber numbers for The Financial Times and the Wall Street Journal, along with partner organizations.

-7. app - a folder to put content for the 10-11 media sources used for RSS feeds on [audiologiks.com](https://www.audiologiks.com)
+7. app - a folder to put content for the 10-11 media sources used for RSS feeds.

 8. lang - Other language versions can be shared here, though in stub form.